-On the night of 29-30 October 1937, more than a hundred Belarusian statesmen, cultural workers and scientists were killed in Minsk.
-22 poets, prose writers, translators, and literary critics were among them.
+On the night of 29-30 October 1937, more than a hundred Belarusian statesmen, cultural workers, and scientists were killed in Minsk.
+Twenty-two poets, prose writers, translators, and literary critics were among them.
 This tragic date is known as the Night of the Executed Poets.
-The execution on 29 October 1937 was the most tragic moment in the wave of large-scale repressions against the Belarusian intelligentsia.
+The execution on 29 October 1937 was the most tragic moment in the wave of large-scale repression against the Belarusian intelligentsia.
 This wave lasted from 1929 to 1938 and was aimed at the annihilation of creative people, teachers, government employees, and scientists who supported Belarusian national ideas.
 The terror affected more than 500 prominent representatives of Belarusian culture.
-Several hundred people were deported from Belarus, several hundred were executed, and dozens were sent to work camps.
+Several hundred people were deported from Belarus, several hundred were executed, and dozens were sent to labor camps.

 In Belarus, the rally was held in an online format – not because of the danger of coronavirus, but due to persecution, including that against culture and creative intelligentsia representatives, which had been launched by the Belarusian authorities.

-On 29 October 2021, diplomats from the European Union, Great Britain, the United States of America and Switzerland visited the Kurapaty area near Minsk, the burial place of victims of Stalin’s repressions.
-According to various sources, the remains of several tens to hundreds of thousands of victims can be found in the common graves in Kurapaty.
-Citizens of different nationalities are buried here.
-In addition to Belarusians, Russians, Poles, Jews, and Lithuanians can be found buried there.
+On 29 October 2021, diplomats from the European Union, Great Britain, the United States, and Switzerland visited the Kurapaty area near Minsk, the burial place of victims of Stalin’s repressions.
+According to various sources, the remains of several tens to hundreds of thousands of victims can be found in the mass graves in Kurapaty.
+Citizens of different nationalities are buried here: Belarusians, Russians, Poles, Jews, and Lithuanians.

 “We honor those Belarusians who have courageously and persistently worked for decades to ensure that there are no more roads of death,” stated the press service of the EU Delegation to Belarus.